informatics-isi-edu/facebase-docs/docs/_docs/using/Exporting-Data-from-FaceBase.md

   <br/>
   <br/>

-4. Copy the downloaded and unzipped BAG folder (e.g. "dataset_1-DY3G") to the remote server.
+3. Copy the downloaded and unzipped BAG folder (e.g. "dataset_1-DY3G") to the remote server.

-5. SSH to the remote server and run the `bdbag` commands from [3.3.2.1 Download to your local computer](#3321-download-to-your-local-computer).
+4. SSH to the remote server and run the `bdbag` commands from [3.3.2.1 Download to your local computer](#3321-download-to-your-local-computer).

 ## 4. Troubleshooting

-### 4.1 If you used DERIVA Auth but are still getting an error that you are not allowed to download data

-Make sure that you logged in to the right server!
-This is more possible if you are using this procedure on different websites - you want to make sure that you are logging in to the correct website.
-Make sure to double-check the content of the "Server" field in DERIVA Authentication Agent.

-### 4.2 If your BAG export failed
+### 4.1 If your BAG export failed

 BDBag keeps track of what files were exported.
 If the transfer is interrupted, it will re-try several times.

 If the transfer completely stops, you can rerun the same command with the option `--missing` and it will only get the appropriately missing files.

-### 4.3 If you want to verify you received all of the files in the BAG
+### 4.2 If you want to verify you received all of the files in the BAG

 Re-run your BDBag command with `--validate full` at the end to confirm the data integrity.